JBurrellIRL/ProjectFive/README.md

 ### AWS S3 Bucket
 - Create an AWS account [here](https://portal.aws.amazon.com/billing/signup).
 - In the 'Services' tab on the AWS Management Console, search 'S3' and select it.
-- Click 'Create a new bucket', give it a name (it's preferable to match this to your Heroku app name), and choose the region closest to you.
+- Click 'Create a new bucket', give it a name (it's good to match this to your Heroku app name), and choose the region closest to you.
-- Under 'Object Ownership' select 'ACLs enabled' and leave the Object Ownership as Bucket owner preferred.
+- Under 'Object Ownership' select 'ACLs enabled' and leave the Object Ownership as Bucket Owner Preferred.
-- Uncheck block all public access and tick to acknowledge that the bucket will be public.
+- Uncheck Block All Public Access and tick to acknowledge that the bucket will be public.
-- Click 'Create bucket'.
+- Click 'Create Bucket'.
 - Open the created bucket, go to the 'Properties' tab.
-Scroll to the bottom and under 'Static website hosting' click 'edit' and change the Static website hosting option to 'enabled'.
-Copy the default values for the index and error documents and click 'save changes'.
+Scroll to the bottom and under 'Static website hosting' click 'Edit' and change the Static website hosting option to 'Enabled'.
+Copy the default values for the index and error documents and click 'Save Changes'.
 - Open the 'Permissions' tab, locate the CORS configuration section and add the following code:
 ```
 [